 Wi-fi access is increasingly common outside the home, with hotspots in certain outside areas and public buildings, plus service businesses offering the public internet access, sometimes for free.

-No wires means using mobile devices and tablets at home is easy, and it's arguable that the technology would have been pointless without wi-fi.
-Online gaming has been boosted by wireless internet, and devices such as printers, DVD drivers, even 'smart' fridges, are now often built with wireless capability.
+No wires means using mobile devices and tablets at home is easy.
+Online gaming has been boosted by wireless internet, and devices such as printers, DVD drivers, even 'smart' fridges, are often built with wireless capability.

 Many internet service providers (ISPs) offer free wireless routers to new customers, but if you already have a broadband contract it's well worth trying to negotiate a free router from your provider.